-Mr. Whittemore asked how much of a 90-day move in current interest rates it would take for the portfolio to suffer a 5 percent or greater loss in principal.
+Mr. Whittemore asked how much of a 90-day move in current interest rates it would take for the portfolio to suffer a 5 percent or greater loss in principle.
 Mr. Osher said the duration of the portfolio is running about 1.4 percent and earning about 0.5 percent yield, so the exposure is about 1 percent.
 If there is a 1 percent absolute move in interest rates within a 30-day window, which is a huge move for a quarter, the portfolio would lose about 0.75 percent.
-Mr. Whittemore said historically in these situations the move has been sudden and massive.
 Mr. Osher said the mindset isn't there for the Fed to move that quickly, and it would have to telegraph its moves six months in advance.